cjerry1243/Tacotron2-SpeechGesture/README.md

 python train_genea22.py
 ```

 The weights and logs can be found under the "output_directory".
+It takes roughly 20k~30k iterations to produce decent results.

 ## Citation
 Please cite our paper if you find our code useful.